 - Wikipedia’s article on the Big Five personality traits.
 A source for the “PERS” tag.

 - Dan Ariely’s RSA Animate video: The Truth About Dishonesty.
 Referenced under the search term “Ariely”.

 - Memory-related terms from Eric Kandel’s book “The Principles of Neuroscience”

 - Psychological nuggets from Jonathon Haidt’s book “The Happiness Hypothesis”.

 - Psychologial nuggets from Sarah Perry’s book “Every Cradle is a Grave”

 - Reinforcement learning and animal behavior, some from “Learning and Behavior”, Paul Chance’s book, amazon.
 Under the “BEHA” tag.

 Here is a link to the basic statistics and intuition deck.
-I’m also working on a “statistical distributions” deck which is not yet online.
-Major sources:
+Some sources I found helpful:

 - Judea Pearl’s ”Causal inference in statistics: An overview”; paper, pdf.
 Pearl calls this “everything I know about statistics in only 40 pages.”
 A major source for the “CAUS” tag.